santhoshnidhar0311-eng/PRODIGY_SD_03/README.md

 Email Address
 View Contacts

-Displays all saved contacts in a structured format.
+Displays all stored contacts in a user-friendly format.

 Search Contact

-Allows users to search for a contact using the contact name.
+Allows users to search for contacts using their names.

 Update Contact

-Users can modify existing contact information.
+Enables users to modify the details of existing contacts.

 Delete Contact

-Removes unwanted contacts from the system.
+Allows users to remove unwanted contacts from the system.

-📷 Sample Output
+Sample Output
 ===== Contact Management System =====

 1. Add Contact